Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Set-AzEventHubApplicationGroup.md

 # Set-AzEventHubApplicationGroup

 ## SYNOPSIS
-Sets an EventHub Application Group
+Creates or updates an ApplicationGroup for a Namespace.

 ## SYNTAX